oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `debtBalanceOf`

-Reports the quantity of a given currency required to free up all SNX locked in given account.
+Reports the quantity of a given currency required to free up all OKS locked in given account.

-If $\mathrm{X}$ is the [total value of all issued synths](#totalissuedsynths), and $\check{\omega}$ is fraction of that value currently accounted for by this account's locked SNX, then the result is simply:
+If $\mathrm{X}$ is the [total value of all issued synths](#totalissuedsynths), and $\check{\omega}$ is fraction of that value currently accounted for by this account's locked OKS, then the result is simply:

 $$
 \check{\omega} \ \mathrm{X}